kadimi/opt/README.md

 * `value` The value to show in the form for textual fields

+* `colorpicker` If set to true for a text input field, it will become a color picker.

 * `selected` The value to show in the form for selection based fields, use arrays or comma separated values.

 * `multiple` Tells `select` fields to allow multiple choice